-You are here > Home > Explore > The Islands > Carcass Island
+You are here > Home > Our Islands > Carcass Island

 Carcass Island

-Carcass Island is a true gem, situated in the north-west of the Falklands.
-Named after a ship, HMS Carcass, the island is perfectly sized for exploration with rocky ridges and steep hills to tempt the intrepid walker, gentle slopes and stunning beaches for those who prefer a sociable stroll.
+Carcass Island is a true gem, perfectly sized for exploration with rocky ridges and steep hills to tempt the intrepid walker, gentle slopes and pretty beaches for those who prefer a sociable stroll.

-Carcass Island has been a sheep farm for more than a century but, due to careful management, it is rich in wildlife with songbirds, waterfowl, penguins and elephant seals.
-Sea lions and dolphins are often seen.
+The island has been a sheep farm for more than a century, but due to careful management it is rich in wildlife with songbirds, waterfowl, Magellanic and gentoo penguins and elephant seals.
+Sealions and dolphins are often seen.
 Fur seals can occasionally be found in the tall tussac grass.
+It is recognised internationally as an “Important Bird Area”.

 Great walks from the settlement are in all directions.
 Choose from a quick but strenuous hike up nearby Stanley Hill or a longer ramble to the lovely Leopard Beach.
 Mount Byng is the highest point at 213 metres (700 feet) and has fantastic views.
 Continue to Elephant Flats to find the elephant seals.